flashbots/mev-research/FRPs/Survey of sequencers and fee structures.md

 # Consensus Stability Implications of Transaction Fee Structures and Sequencers

 We will study the implications of different fee structures and transaction sequencer mechanisms.
 Because transaction ordering and fee mechanisms play a critical role in different MEV strategies, it is imperative to classify and examine the impacts of these mechanisms.
-We will identify the cost of censorship, dominant searcher strategies, and look for consensus stability implications similar to deep reorgs in other protocols.
-We will study Avalanche, Solana, and Polygon.
-We will identify trade-offs from different sequencers mechanisms and fee structures.
-We will publish our results.
-This will lay ground work for future peer reviewed papers.
+We will identify the cost of censorship dominant searcher strategies and look for consensus stability implications similar to deep reorgs in other protocols.
+We will study Avalanche, Solana, and Polygon, identify trade-offs from different sequencer mechanisms and fee structures, and publish our results.
+This work lays the foundation for future peer-reviewed papers in this domain.

-If the study goes well we will extend the protocol survery to include Cosmos, Starknet, Fantom, and Celo.
+We will extend the protocol survey to include Cosmos, Starknet, Fantom, and Celo if the study goes well.
 We are open to suggestions as well.

 ## Background and Problem Statement